Match ends, Manchester United 1, Liverpool 1.

 Second Half ends, Manchester United 1, Liverpool 1.

 Attempt missed.
-Daley Blind (Manchester United) left footed shot from outside the box misses to the left following a set piece situation.
+Alex Oxlade-Chamberlain (Liverpool) left footed shot from outside the box is close, but misses to the right.
+Assisted by Sadio Mané.

 Adam Lallana (Liverpool) wins a free kick in the attacking half.